-There have been many obituaries which are far more informative and better written than anything I could offer so the best I can do is to simply link to them here.
+There have been many well-informed and moving obituaries and I have collected those I could find here.
 Mark Lynas has written a formal obituary in the Guardian and a more personal piece on his own blog.
 Mark also recorded an interview with David shortly before he died.

 Niall Mansfield, his publisher at UIT Cambridge, has written about his recollections, especially of working with MacKay on SEWTHA.
 Fellow Cambridge academics Dr Emily Shuckburgh and Professor Athene Donald have written their own accounts.
-Mythic Beasts, an internet hosting company set up by some of MacKay's former students (and the host of his Without Hot Air website) posted their own tribute.
+Mythic Beasts, an internet hosting company set up by some of MacKay's former students (and the host of his Without Hot Air website) posted their own tribute (including, en passant, a scathing evisceration of a piece of egregious greenwash, which would surely have pleased MacKay).
 Matthew Garrett has written of being recruited to develop David's "Dasher" computer accessibility software.
-Prolific science and technology blogger Brian Wang at Next Big Future also added his mark, noting that MacKay had founded software company Transversal (whose software provides the SEWTHA "metafaq").
+Prolific science and technology blogger Brian Wang at Next Big Future also added his mark, noting that MacKay had founded software company Transversal (whose software provides the SEWTHA "metafaq" (sadly now mostly lost to link rot)).
 Euan Mearns (and his frequent guest-blogger Roger Andrews) at the Energy Matters blog (which specialises in numerically geeky analyses of energy scenarios somewhat like MacKay's own analyses) offer their tributes.
 The Daily Telegraph, Cambridge University's Varsity and the Science Media Centre have also published obituaries.
 BBC Radio 4's "The Last Word" included a tribute to "the cleverest man in Cambridge" featuring MacKay's friend and colleague (and collaborator on Dasher) Dr Alan Blackwell, and Mark Lynas (at 17' 57" in podcast or whole segment here).
 Bill Gates offered his tribute on his blog.

 On 14th and 15th March — barely a month before his death — a symposium "Information, Inference and Energy" was held at Cambridge to celebrate David's work, with talks covering a variety of topics including the Global Calculator, Dasher, information theory, and a surprise lecture from MacKay himself on the information-carrying capabilities of wooden blocks, and an examination — including derivation of two "Brio Theorems" — of popular children's wooden railways as Finite State Machines.